Geographical Information

 Historical Background

-Zimbabwe, once considered one of the breadbasket nations in Africa, feeding her population and assisting neighbouring countries, is now a food aid receiving country (UNHCR, 2019).
-Zimbabwe was considered a destination country during the colonial era as it attracted migrants from the United Kingdom and the rest of Europe who desired to settle permanently and established farms, plantations, and mines which later on became a source of employment attracting migrants within the Southern African Region - who were recruited temporarily to work in the mines, commercial farms, and domestic services (Zinyama, 1990).
-Before the aforementioned nature of migration, Zimbabwe was host to migrants fleeing the Mfecane/Difaqane persecution in South Africa in the 19th century (Mlambo, 2010).
+Zimbabwe, once considered one of the breadbasket nations in Africa, feeding its population and assisting neighbouring countries, is now a food aid-receiving country (UNHCR, 2019).
+Zimbabwe was considered a destination country during the colonial era as it attracted migrants from the United Kingdom and the rest of Europe who desired to settle permanently and established farms, plantations, and mines that later on became a source of employment attracting migrants within the Southern African region - who were temporarily recruited to work in the mines, on commercial farms, and for domestic services (Zinyama, 1990).
+Before the aforementioned period, Zimbabwe was host to migrants fleeing the Mfecane/Difaqane persecution in South Africa in the 19th century (Mlambo, 2010).

 Two waves of out-migration have characterized Zimbabwe since independence in 1980 – the first occurred immediately after independence when many, especially whites, left to avoid the new black majority government, and the second was driven by the increasing punitive measure of the Mugabe-led government (UNHCR, 2020).
-The economic decline since 1997 saw Zimbabwe’s macro-economic condition deteriorate progressively into a hyperinflationary environment resulting in unstable socio-economic conditions that plunged Zimbabwe into its worst economic crisis in a decade rendering life a struggle with all necessities in short supply including food, energy for homes, fuel, cash, and medicine - compounded the second wave.
-Things changed drastically for Zimbabwe and the once prosperous country sunk into an economic decline to the extent that its national currency – the Zimbabwe dollar - lost value and was discarded as a legal tender and replaced with the US dollar.
+The economic decline since 1997 saw Zimbabwe’s macroeconomic condition deteriorate progressively into a hyperinflationary environment resulting in unstable socio-economic conditions that plunged Zimbabwe into its worst economic crisis in a decade rendering life a struggle with all necessities in short supply including food, energy for homes, fuel, cash, and medicine - compounded the second wave (Munangagwa, 2009).
+Things changed drastically for Zimbabwe, and the once prosperous country sunk into an economic decline to the extent that its national currency (the Zimbabwe dollar), lost value and was discarded as a legal tender and replaced with the US dollar.

 Migration Policies

-At the regional level, Zimbabwe has a Bilateral Labour Agreement with South Africa for the facilitation of the recruitment of commercial farms in Limpopo province in South Africa.
-Zimbabwe is also a member of Migration Dialogue for Southern Africa, that aim amongst other things, to foster cooperation among SADC member states on migration-related issues, thus enhancing their capacity to manage migration within a regional context.
+At the regional level, Zimbabwe has a Memorandum of Understanding with South Africa for the facilitation of the recruitment of farm workers in commercial farms in Limpopo province in South Africa (Human Rights Watch, 2006).
+Zimbabwe is also a member of Migration Dialogue for Southern Africa, which aims, amongst other things, to foster cooperation among SADC member states on migration-related issues, thus enhancing their capacity to manage migration within a regional context.

 At the continental level, Zimbabwe ratified the African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa (Kampala Convention) and the 1969 OAU Convention Governing the Specific Aspects of Refugee Problems in Africa.
 Zimbabwe is a member of the Common Market for Eastern and Southern Africa (COMESA) that advocates for the suppression of obstacles to the free movement of people, as well as the recognition of the establishment and residence among member states.